Early years in the Netherlands

 The Veronica Project has influenced all my subsequent research questions.
 It also gave me an excellent colleague in Amanda Cresswell, who is a Veronica Project survivor.
 Amanda was so keen to help doctors, nurses and carers learn about the needs of people with intellectual disabilities who have cancer or are dying, that we employed her as a co-researcher, alongside Gary Butler, who had been working with me from the start.
 For the past decade, Amanda and I have worked together and spoken at conferences across Europe – which explains why she features in several of the header photos on this website!

 During the Veronica Project, I completed a long-distance PhD by publication at Maastricht University in the Netherlands (2007), titled ‘Palliative care for people with intellectual disabilities’.
 It was supervised jointly by Professors Sheila Hollins and Leopold Curfs (pictured on my CV page).
 Their help, encouragement and support has been invaluable and remains so today.
-I have also been greatly helped by the wisdom and support of senior colleagues Dr Jane Bernal (a psychiatrist) and Dr Jane Hubert (an anthropologist) – both now retired, although happily, Dr Jane Bernal is still involved in some of my research projects.
+I have also been greatly helped by the wisdom and support of senior colleagues Dr Jane Bernal (a psychiatrist) and Dr Jane Hubert (an anthropologist; she died in 2019).

 Research, and more research

 That early research was followed by a range of other research projects.
 I have focused on how to break bad news to people with intellectual disabilities, because I found that this was something all families, care staff and professionals struggled with – those who wanted to be open and honest, as well as those who believed in protecting people from difficult truths.
-It led to the development of a new model for breaking bad news, another book, and a dedicated website.
-I am still building on this work; my current study is called the ‘Talking About Dying Survey’.
+It led to the development of a new model for breaking bad news, another book, and a dedicated website. and another study, the ‘Talking About Dying Survey’.